-Contact The Rodriguez Law Group to ask our Los Angeles counterfeiting defense lawyers about your situation and learn more about your options.
-We offer a free initial consultation, so contact our law office in Los Angeles to schedule yours today.
+Contact The Rodriguez Law Group to ask our Los Angeles federal crimes lawyers about your situation and learn more about your options.
+We offer a free initial consultation, so contact our law office in Los Angeles to schedule yours today at (213) 995-6767.

 How Our Los Angeles Criminal Defense Lawyers Can Help If You’ve Been Charged with Counterfeiting

 The federal court process is drastically different than the state court process.
 Not only do different procedural rules apply, but the parties have different titles, there may be more than one judge involved in deciding your case, and you will be indicted by a grand jury (unless waived) rather than arrested based on probable cause.
 What’s more, in certain instances, you may be charged both at the state and federal level.

 While a federal charge can be overwhelming at first, especially when the charge is as serious as a federal counterfeiting charge, the counterfeit defense lawyers with The Rodriguez Law Group have navigated the process hundreds of times before.

 Founded by a former prosecutor, our southern California law firm will work tirelessly to alleviate your concerns, build the strongest defense for you, and minimize the penalties that you face.
 We offer a free consultation to address all of the questions that you have about our firm and the court process.
 Contact our seasoned attorneys to discuss your case at no charge today.

 Overview Of Counterfeiting in the United States